Knowledge Center

 Side sleepers need height to fill the shoulder gap.

 If the pillow is too low, the head tilts downward.
 The neck compresses on the bottom side and stretches on the top.
-Over a night, this asymmetry produces stiffness; over years, it produces chronic tension.
+If the difference is large enough, some sleepers notice discomfort or stiffness in the morning.

 If the pillow is too high, the head tilts upward.
 The same compression happens in reverse.

-Back sleepers need just enough to support the cervical curve.
+Back sleepers need just enough to support the curve of the neck.

 A pillow that's too low lets the head drop backward, hyperextending the neck.
 Less common, but still possible with very thin pillows.

-For back sleepers, the right pillow is firm enough to support the cervical curve, but low enough to keep the head roughly level with the mattress.
+For back sleepers, the right pillow is supportive enough not to collapse under the head, but low enough to keep it roughly level with the mattress.

 Stomach sleepers are a special case.